verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 ### Explore the application

 Follow these steps to explore the application's functionality.
-If DNS was not configured, then use alternate commands.
+If DNS was not configured, then use the alternative commands.

 1. Save the host name and IP address of the load balancer exposing the application's REST service endpoints for later.
     ```shell script